The context engine for AI coding agents.

 Flat pricing.
 No credits.
 No surprises.

-Starter lets you try vexp with session memory on any project — no account, no API key.
-Pro unlocks all 11 tools including the full pipeline, multi-repo workspaces, and 50,000 nodes for $19/mo.
+Start free with session memory on any project, no account or API key.
+Pro adds all 12 tools, multi-repo workspaces, and 50,000 nodes for $19/mo.

 Starter